- Student and campus life

 A mandatory $164.00 communication fee is charged in both the fall and winter semesters, payable in equal monthly installments of $41.00 on the 1st of every month.
 This fee includes internet and telephone connections.
-Please note that wireless internet is available in Paterson, Abbott, and Munster residence halls.
-For all other residence halls, internet cables are available for purchase upon arrival.
+WiFi is now available in all residence halls.
 In-room telephones are NOT equipped with long-distance calling services, nor voice mail.
 Routers may be used provided they meet University installation requirements.

 Can I pay for residence and my meal plan in monthly installments or do I have to pay per semester or year?